Adding Local Search History to Bluesky

 - Using React's state management for responsive updates

-- Implementing conditional rendering to minimize DOM operations
+- Conditional rendering to minimize unnecessary render operations